COVID-19 Operating Status

 Our customers play an important role in BVWMC being a leader in waste diversion and resource recovery.
-The Francis Cooke Landfill and Resource Recovery Centre serves as a recycling drop off for 15 different materials.
+The Francis Cooke Landfill and Resource Recovery Centre serves as a recycling drop off for 20 different material categories.
 Our on-site processing turns this material into value-added products made from wood, metal, drywall, asphalt, concrete, yard and garden materials and much more.
 Material that must be buried is carefully managed to efficiently use the Bow Valley’s available landfill space.

-Everything you need to know about using the Francis Cooke Landfill and Resource Recovery Centre is in our User Handbook.
+Everything you need to know about the Bow Valley’s Francis Cooke Landfill and Resource Recovery Centre is in our User Handbook.
 Click a topic in the Table of Contents and there you are!
-Download the Handbook for future reference oreview some essentials provided below.
+Download the Handbook for future reference or review the topics provided below.

 8 a.m. – 4 p.m.
 Monday to Saturday.